LastOfOurs/Last-mvp/LAST-wallet/LAST-wallet/README.md

 ## Setup

-### `npm install`
-Installs dependancies required for the app to run.
+If you are in the last-mvp directory, navigate to the wallet directory using `cd LAST-wallet`.
+Run `npm install` to install dependancies required for the app to run.

 Since the app is detached from expo, we must build manually using XCode and Android Studio.

-If you are in the last-mvp directory, navigate to the wallet directory using `cd LAST-wallet`.
+If you are running on a device and not a simulator, make sure that your device is connected to the same wifi as your computer.

 ### Running on iOS
 1. Install [XCode](https://developer.apple.com/xcode/)